FC Nordsjælland: Club captains

 Since 2001, seven players have held the position as club captain for Farum BK or FC Nordsjælland.
 The first recorded captain was Michael Elbæk.
 All recorded captains to date have been of Danish nationality.
 The captain to have lifted the most trophies for FCN is Nicolai Stokholm, who won the Danish Cup on two occasions.
 Stokholm is also the current and longest-serving captain, having taken over from Henrik Kildentoft when the former arrived at the club in 2009.

 Stadium

-Nordsjælland plays its home matches in Right to Dream Park, which has a capacity of 10,100 attendances (9,800 seated).
+Nordsjælland plays its home matches in Right to Dream Park, which has a capacity of 9,200 attendances.
 The stadium is the first in Denmark with artificial turf.